HISTORICAL RESEARCH - DISCOVERING TASMANIAN STORIES

 Thirty years ago Tasmania's mistress of the strange held her first solo exhibition.
 To celebrate, she has produced a book of paintings spanning her entire career to date.

-Elizabeth Barsham has been teaching Adult Education classes in painting and drawing for more than ten years.
+MISS BARSHAM'S PAINTING BOOKElizabeth Barsham taught Adult Education classes in painting and drawing for more than ten years.
 Based on her notes, lesson-plans and hand-outs, Miss Barsham's Painting Book for Bewildered Beginners complements her lessons and provides a systematic introduction to painting.
 It is available on CD, lavishly illustrated and in both html format (for easy reference) and pdf files for printing.